Terms & Conditions of Carriage

 49. The Bahrain bus network uses both paper and smartcard ticketing.
-Passengers must use either a paper ticket for a single journey or ‘check in’ a smartcard with sufficient credit to enable a complete end to end journey on the bus network.
+Passengers must use either a paper ticket for a single journey or ‘check-in’ a smartcard with sufficient credit to enable a complete end to end the journey on the bus network.

 50. Any ticket or smartcard used by a passenger must be valid for the whole of the journey and it is the passenger’s responsibility to ensure that their ticket or smartcard is valid for the journey being made.

 51. If you are not in possession of a valid ticket or smartcard charged with sufficient credit for your journey before boarding the vehicle you must;

 - Pay the driver on entry and purchase the required ticket, or

 - Board, recharge and ‘check-in’ your smartcard using the on-board ticket vending machine

 52. You must let a member of staff or a police officer examine your ticket at any time during your journey if you are asked to do so.

 53. You are liable to prosecution if you do not hold a valid ticket, a validated (via check-in) smartcard, promotional pass or other required documentation.

 54. Details of all standard fares will be published in the Operator’s fares and ticketing information material and this is available from any bus terminal or on the Operator’s website.

 55. When you complete the journey for which you have paid or the validity of your pass or other relevant documentation expires, you must leave the bus or pay a new fare to your intended destination.